amaurremi/dot-calculus/src/extensions/README.md

   be installed through

     ```
-    opam install coq-tlc
+    opam install coq-tlc.20181116
     ```

-To compile the proof, run
+To compile the proof, navigate to the unzipped archive directory and run

     cd proof
     make